 - Reduce the amount of laundry detergent you are using.
 Excess detergent can remain in the fibers and attract soil.
 You need only 2 teaspoons of liquid HE laundry detergent in a high-efficiency washer.

 - If you use chlorine bleach to whiten natural fabrics like cotton, be sure to use it correctly.
-Adding bleach with detergent counteracts its effectiveness.
-Learn how to use it to prevent even more yellowing.
+Adding bleach with detergent counteracts its effectiveness and overuse can cause yellowing.
+Learn how to use chlorine bleach correctly.

 - If you have hard water in your area, invest in a water softening system or add a water softener to each laundry load.
 The minerals in hard water will deposit on your whites and leave them looking dull.